 The affirmative vote of a majority of the shares of common stock present or represented by proxy and entitled to vote at the Annual Meeting will be required to ratify the appointment of Ernst & Young LLP.
 Abstentions will be counted toward the tabulation of votes cast on this proposal and will have the same effect as a vote against the proposal.
-Broker non-votes will be counted toward a quorum but not counted for any purpose in determining whether this proposal has been approved.
+Broker non-votes will be counted toward a quorum but will not be counted for the purpose of determining whether this proposal has been approved.

 If our stockholders fail to ratify the appointment of Ernst & Young LLP, our audit committee will reconsider whether to retain the firm.
-Even if the selection is ratified, our audit committee in its discretion may direct the appointment of different independent registered public accountants at any time during the year if it determines that such a change would be in our best interests and the best interests of our stockholders.
+Even if the selection is ratified, our audit committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if it determines that such a change would be in our best interests and the best interests of our stockholders.